utsavns96/CS441_Fall2022_HW1/README.md

 2) 5 or more scalatests should be implemented.
 3) Logging used for all programs.
 4) Configurable input and output paths for the map/reduce programs.
-5) Configurable control variables (Time intervals, Regular Expressions, etc)
+5) Configurable control variables (Time intervals, Regular Expressions, etc).
-6) Compileable through sbt
+6) Compileable through sbt.
-7) Deployed on AWS EMR
+7) Deployed on AWS EMR.

 ---